moorhen-coot/Moorhen/README.md

 `cd ccp4_wasm`
 `./get_sources`

-4. Build gsl, Coot, the CCP4 libraries and examples:
+4. Build gsl, Boost, RDKIt, Coot, the CCP4 libraries and examples:
 <br>In this branch, it is intended that you do the build in the source directory.
 <br/>After first checkout you should run the following script to build:
 `./initial_build.sh`